petitelyn/arithmos/readme.txt

 	*The first section (Analysis remark to No sample availabe) must be in at the start and each defined for every feature (or NA if not applicable)
 	*Subject#, Group, Timepoint (Visit) must all be spelled identically *Every variable should have a its full name outlined above it.
 If a variable does not have a full name, copy the variables regular name to the respective cell above it
+	*No variables can have units with micro symbol

 In general, if you stick to the given format (which allows for an indiscriminate number of variables), the file should work.
 With the exception of the actual data, you need to have NAs in spots where the study did not define the specific value.